Paris 2024 opening ceremony: why you (really) shouldn't miss it?

 ParisSporting Activities

-Organised for the first time in the history of the Olympic Games outside a stadium, the Opening Ceremony of the Paris 2024 Olympic Games promises to be grandiose, with a completely new parade of 10,500 athletes on the Seine.
-A breathtaking aquatic parade not to be missed!
+Organized for the first time in the history of the Olympic Games outside a stadium, the opening ceremony of the Paris 2024 Olympic Games promises to be grandiose with an unprecedented parade of 10,500 athletes on the Seine.
+A breathtaking aquatic parade not to be missed under any circumstances!

 Code name: Seine Olympique.
 Distinguishing mark: giant!
 On 26 July 2024, set your watches for 8.24pm, a nod to the current year.
 It is at this precise moment that the Greek delegation boat will leave the Austerlitz bridge for the Iéna bridge, kicking off the wildest opening ceremony of the Olympic Games.